-Choose between depths of 8', 10', and 12' for this FM approved chemical storage buildings.
+Choose between depths of 8', 10', and 12' for these FM approved chemical storage buildings.
 Lengths are available up to 52'.
 Designed for hazardous material storage while housing hazardous processes and chemicals.
 All buildings come with a built-in spill compliant sump.
-Numerous engineered options also available, including heating, cooling, lights, fire suppression systems, leak detection, mechanical ventilation, etc.
+Numerous engineered options are also available, including heating, cooling, lights, fire suppression systems, leak detection, mechanical ventilation, etc.

 The DENIOS US System of Chemical Storage Lockers, Occupancy chemical storage buildings, and Non-Occupancy Hazmat Storage Buildings specifically address the material handling and processing needs of the client.
 All our structures are designed for placement indoors or out and can be easily relocated via crane or forklift.
 All provide options for fire rating, explosion protection, and temperature control.
 All designs address what and how much is being stored and how often it needs to be handled.
 And all are compliant.

 Engineered for small volume storage and processing, chemical storage lockers will accommodate 2-14 drums or 1-2 intermediate bulk containers.
 Available door styles allow for easy access to the chemicals by forklift.
 Typical uses include outside storage of flammables and combustibles, remote storage and dispensing stations for truck and rail terminals, and insulated and heated storage for processing and freeze protection.

 Designed for large volume storage needs, Non-Occupancy Hazmat Storage Buildings come with single- or double-sided access and provide up to three tiers and 12 bays of storage space.
 All variations of door styles allow for forklift access to every stored pallet of drums, thus simplifying handling and eliminating any personnel exposure to chemicals or fumes inside the Non-Occupancy Hazmat Storage Buildings.